 Men in Sheds is a fully-equipped wood workshop for older men in Leeds.
-You can drop in anytime on Mondays, Tuesdays, Wednesdays and Thursdays to use the facilities.
+Please contact us for an appointment if you wish to join our waiting list.

 Whether you’re experienced, want to brush up on your skills, or are completely new to woodwork.

 The Shed is more than just a workshop, it’s a space to socialise, share skills and knowledge, or just have a cup of tea and a biscuit.The Environment and Business Centre, Merlyn-Rees Avenue, Morley, Leeds LS27 9SL.

 We operate every Monday, Tuesday, Wednesday and Thursday from 10.00am-4.00pm.

 - It’s up to you what to make you’re at the Shed.
 Some examples include garden planters, furniture, Christmas decorations, signs and notice boards.
 All equipment, tools and materials, plus tea/coffee and biscuits are provided.

 - Where possible we use reclaimed or recycled wood, and sometimes make items which can be sold to raise money for local causes or donated to local community projects.

 - The project has been set up mainly for men aged 55 or above, but please ring us to have a chat if you’re outside this age group and are interested in coming along.

 - Find our more with our Frequently Asked Questions.

 - Keep updated on all the great work our members do with our Men in Sheds Blog